Flashpoint (Australian TV program)

-Flashpoint is an Australian current affairs television program that tackled issues concerning Western Australians.
+Flashpoint was an Australian current affairs television program that tackled issues concerning Western Australians.
 It aired on the Seven Network in Perth, and was presented by Tim McMillan, with Peter Rowsthorn and Ben Harvey appearing as recurring co-presenters.
 The show debuted in September 2019 in a Monday night timeslot, but moved to Sunday mornings in 2022.
 It was axed in February 2024.